History of the United States (1945–1964): Key events

-Fine Arts
+Fine arts

-Abstract expressionism, the first specifically American art movement to gain worldwide influence, was responsible for putting New York City in the centre on the artistic world, a place previously owned by Paris, France.
+Abstract expressionism was popular in New York City in the 1950s.
 This movement acquired its name for combining the German expressionism's emotional intensity with the anti-figurative aesthetic of the European abstract schools such as Futurism, Bauhaus and Synthetic Cubism.
 Jackson Pollock was one of the most influential painters of this movement, creating famous works such as No. 5, 1948.

 Color Field painting and Hard-edge painting followed close on the heels of Abstract expressionism, and became the idiom for new abstraction in painting during the late 1950s.
 The term second generation was applied to many abstract artists who were related to but following different directions than the early abstract expressionists.

 Bay Area Figurative Movement was an important return to figuration and a reaction against abstract expressionism by artists living and working on the West Coast in and around San Francisco during the mid-1950s.